Nodes¶

 decorator as to regular

-example we specify a new attribute name with attr_name="example_type"
+As an example, we specify a new attribute name with attr_name="example_type"

 , allow the